 Consideration: This question can help you determine whether you need new staff, an outside vendor, or an in-house team to manage the program.

-Consideration: Often phishers in the wild will use highly sophisticated, psychology based attack mechanisms that entice users to click.
-Does your team have time to conduct due-diligence to write a highly targeted spear phish for educational purposes?
-We like to use a little analogy to explain this: train the way you’ll fight, because you’ll fight the way you’ve been trained.
+Consideration: Often phishers in the wild will use highly sophisticated, psychology-based attack mechanisms that entice users to click.
+Does your team have time to conduct due-diligence to write a highly-targeted spear phish for educational purposes?
+We like to use a little analogy to explain this: train the way you’ll fight because you’ll fight the way you’ve been trained.
 If you aspire to be a professional boxer, would you want to be trained by an experienced boxing coach, or your next-door neighbor who volunteered to help?
 Leveraging an individual or team with experience in crafting and rating phishing emails will ensure your employees learn and gradually level up in phishing training initiatives.

 Q: Do you have an incident response team in place?

 Consideration: Once users have been trained to spot phishing attacks, they will begin to report both real and training phishing emails.
-If your organization is not equipped with process or technology to handle the reported incidents, things could be very messy.
+If your organization is not equipped with a process or technology to handle the reported incidents, things could be very messy.
 Every organization needs to implement a process for reporting and handling incidents.